alirezahsni98/eu-crop-yield-analysis/README.md

 ## Tools and Acknowledgements

-AI assistance (Claude, Anthropic) was utilised for code review, optimisation suggestions, and visualisation refinement.
-The research design, methodology, and interpretation are my own work.
+AI assistance tools, including ChatGPT and Claude, were used for code review, visualization refinement, and documentation support; the research design, implementation decisions, and interpretation remain my own.

 ## License